ssi-dk/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

                                 of the rendered description in the Frontend.
 Will default to the schema's name if the user does not provide a valid path for a file (default: None).

     --a, --annotations          (Optional) Path to a TSV file with loci annotations.
-The first column has loci identifiers (w/o .fasta extension), the second has user annotations and the third has custom annotations (default: None).
+The first column has loci identifiers (w/o .fasta extension), the second has UniProt protein names, the third has UniProt gene names, the fourth has UniProt URIs, the fifth has user annotations, and the sixth has custom annotations. (default: None).

     --cpu, --cpu-cores          (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total